The One Stop Guide to EU Cookie Guidelines

 - The prior consent you receive is given through affirmative action from the user.
-Using pre-checked consent boxes or relying on a user's scrolling action is not considered a valid way to obtain valid consent.
+Using pre-checked consent boxes or relying on a user's scrolling action is not considered obtaining valid consent.

-- Your cookie banner design does not have an influence on the user’s cookie consent choice, e.g., through having a design that emphasizes the ‘ACCEPT’ button over the ‘REJECT’ one.
-The Hellenic DPA recommends that the design of your cookie banner has the same font size and color emphasis for all buttons and is easy to read.
+- Your cookie banner design does not impact the user's cookie consent choice, for example, by emphasizing the 'ACCEPT' button above the 'REJECT' button.
+The Hellenic DPA suggests that your cookie banner be designed with the same text size and color emphasis for all buttons and be easy to understand.

 Click for more information on valid cookie consent under the Greek DPA Cookie Guidelines.

 The Irish Data Protection Commission issued a cookie guidance note following the examination of the cookie policies and practices of a number of Irish websites.